Describe a countryside area that you have been to: IELTS Speaking Cue Card

 Follow up questions

-What activities did you enjoy the most during your visit to the countryside?
+What activities did you enjoy the most during your trip to the countryside?

 How does the countryside compare to city life for you?

-The countryside offers a peaceful and serene environment, which is a stark contrast to the hustle and bustle of city life.
-In the countryside, I felt more connected to nature and could enjoy a slower pace, which helped me relax and recharge.
+The countryside offers a peaceful and calm atmosphere, which is a stark contrast to the hustle and bustle of city life.
+In the countryside, I felt more connected to nature and could enjoy a slower pace of life, which helped me unwind and recharge.

 Would you like to visit more countryside areas in the future?